ruggeri/tech-notes/distributed-systems/crdt.md

 yet!

 Not really sure what happens if two clients want to write to the same child?
-I think the answer is that every id is `(element id, site id)`, to break ties.
+I think the answer is that every id is `(element id, site id)` (site id really means client id), to break ties.
 This does present the possibility of some text appearing inside some other text, I think.
 But not in the long term, since your cursors will end up in different places.

 This is called LSEQ.
 It competes with Operational Transforms.